Susan Graham: The college’s first woman faculty member

 Graham is a member of the National Academy of Engineering and the American Academy of Arts and Sciences, and a Berkeley Fellow.
 She is a former chair of the NSF-sponsored Computing Community Consortium and a former member of the United States President’s Council of Advisors on Science and Technology.

-To learn more:< Back to previous page
+Engineering and Technology History Wiki< Back to previous page